18F/dol-whd-14c/CONTRIBUTING.md

 \*\* After a sprint is merged into master, a new branch should be created for the next sprint.

+##### Commit Message Guidelines
+  - Commit messages should be written in the present tense; e.g. "Fix continuous integration script".
+  - The first line of your commit message should be a ***brief summary*** of what the commit changes.
+Aim for about 70 characters max.
+  - If you want to explain the commit in more depth, following the first line should be a blank line and then a more detailed description of the commit.
+This can be as detailed as you want, so dig into details here and keep the first line short.
 ##### Rebase upstream changes into your branch

 Once you are done making changes, you can begin the process of getting